Logiqx/wst-results/docs/events/guidance/farrel-cup.md

 Whilst sailing be sure to wear your Motion on your bicep, facing upwards so that it has a clear view of the sky.

-When sharing your data with the timekeeper, please send the OAO file (not GPX).
+Somebody on-site will co-ordinate the download and sharing of OAO data from the Motions.